kaustubhhakim/atmodeller/README.md

 # atmodeller
 A Python package for computing the partitioning of volatiles between a planetary atmosphere and its interior.

+Bower, D.J, Thompson, M. A., Tian, M., and Sossi P.A.
+(2024), Unravelling the atmospheres of rocky planets with solubility and real gas equations of state, Astrophysical Journal, submitted.

 See the Jupyter notebook tutorials in the package directory `notebooks/`.

 ## Installation